gpanders/pushbroom/README.md

 # Janitor
-Bash script to automate deleting files older than X days in a given directory
+Bash script to automate deleting old files in a specified directory